Get Your Antioxidants The Natural Way

 You could also be forgiven for thinking that antioxidant vitamins are things that come in pills, powders and capsules.
 The marketing of antioxidant vitamin supplements, such as vitamin A, vitamin C and vitamin E, is intense and relentless.
 While vitamin supplements can be helpful, however, the majority of antioxidant vitamins should come from food, not from vitamin supplements.

-I have to get a little scientific here, but hang tight.
+We have to get a little scientific here, but hang tight.
 It is important to understand how antioxidant vitamins work to protect the body from harm.
 Antioxidants work by combining with and neutralizing harmful elements known collectively as “free radicals”.
 Free radicals are produced naturally by the body, as a consequence of a number of natural bodily processes.
 Most of the time, the body is able to neutralize and eliminate these free radicals on its own.

 However, stresses such as environmental pollution, a weakened immune system, UV radiation and alcohol consumption can lower the body’s ability to fight these free radicals.